Mineralogy Certification Course

 Alkali and Plagioclase Feldspars

-Alkali feldspars are characterized by simply substituting K+ with Na+ from Orthoclase KAlSi3O8 to Anorthite NaAlSi3O8.
-Alkali feldspars occur in two modifications: monoclinic sanidine (K,Na)[AlSi3O8] and triclinic microcline K[AlSi3O8].
-Sanidine is stable at the highest temperatures and microcline at the lowest (Brown & Parsons, 1989).
+Alkali feldspars are characterized by simply substituting K+ with Na+ from orthoclase KAlSi3O8 to anorthite NaAlSi3O8.
+They occur with two modifications: monoclinic sanidine ((K,Na)[AlSi3O8]) and triclinic microcline (K[AlSi3O8]).
+Sanidine is stable at the highest temperatures and microcline at the lowest.
+(Brown & Parsons, 1989)

-In plagioclase, substituting Na1+ by Ca2+ must be accompanied by substituting Si4+ by Al3+ to compensate for the charge balance (coupled substitution Na1+ + Si4+ ⇋ Ca2+ + Al3+).
-Usually, plagioclase representative is given in amount (per cent) of anorthite (Ca) part in a mineral.
-They range in the following ways:
+In plagioclase, a substitution of Na1+ by Ca2+ must be accompanied by a substitution of Si4+ by Al3+ to compensate for the charge balance (coupled substitution Na1+ + Si4+ ⇋ Ca2+ + Al3+).
+Usually, plagioclase representation is given in amount (per cent) of anorthite (or Ca part) in a mineral.
+For example:

 - Albite: An0-An10 pure and almost pure NaAlSi3O8.
 An10 means up to 10% of anorthite (CaAl2Si2O8)